Nanobot1514/NC-Games-Project/README.md

 This project is an API with the intention of mimicking a real world backend service.
 It will be used to provide information to the front end architecture.

-The database uses be PSQL, and is interacted with using [node-postgres](https://node-postgres.com/).
+The database uses PSQL, and is interacted with using [node-postgres](https://node-postgres.com/).
 It is hosted using [ElephantSQL](https://www.elephantsql.com/)

 A version of this API is hosted at